tnc-ca-geo/animl-ml/README.md

 This repo contains:
-  - Python Notebooks to facilitate loading and deploying models as endpoints on AWS
+  - Python Notebooks to facilitate loading and deploying models as endpoints on AWS Sagemaker
   - Resources for running & debugging model endpoints locally
-  - A Serverless API for submitting images & bounding boxes to the MIRA for real-time inference
+  - A Serverless API for submitting images & bounding boxes to the MIRA endpoints for real-time inference
   - A notebook with code examples for invoking the APIs and testing the inference pipeline end-to-end